sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/5000 - sections-example-nested-table.md

 hidden: false
 ---

-The following example shows:
+The following example:

-- using the Column Selection parameter in a vertical sections group to handle row labels in a table.
+- Uses the Column Selection parameter in a vertical sections group to treat row labels as anchors in a table.
-- Since table recognition works on the whole page, the example uses a nested section group to extract a nested table.
-In the nested section group, each row of the nested table is its own section.
-For more information, see [Multiple anchors in section](doc:section-nuances#multiple-anchors-in-section).
+- Uses relative column coordinates to find nested tables in each column table. (`"columnsRelativeToAnchor":"true"`).
-- To illustrate each section's range, the config includes a field that outputs the entire contents of each section.
+- Illustrates each section's range with a field that outputs the entire contents of each section.

 **Config**